The Executive’s Guide to Ecommerce Email Marketing

 Is Your Current Email Program Healthy?

-1. What is your revenue per email address per send?
+- What is your revenue per email address per send?
 The sweet spot should be above 10 cents per unique email sent in a campaign.

-3. What’s your customer LTV (lifetime value)?
+- What’s your customer LTV (lifetime value)?
 We like to see customer lifetime value at least 2.5 to 3 times your AOV (average order value).
 This should grow over time, and email is the front line for accomplishing this.

 The Correct Approach to Email Marketing

-There are a few things about email marketing that you need to understand before we dive into how to create a successful email program.
+There are a few things about ecommerce email marketing that you need to understand before we dive into how to create a successful email program.

 First, you need to approach email with a proper understanding of its value.
 When you have a curated list coupled with a winning strategy, email marketing can yield the highest ROI of any other channel in your marketing plan.
-There are also very few costs involved.
-You’ll pay for a platform and for your team to do the work, but that’s it.
-You don’t pay per send or pay per click like you would on other marketing channels.

 Next, when thinking about your list, keep quality over quantity in mind.
 Of course, the goal is to grow your list as much as possible.
-But do not accumulate giant lists of unengaged names.
-Building your list as quickly as possible through clickbait and sweepstakes is an old-school method that will not work.
-Focus on acquiring a truly interested audience that will drive real value, even if it’s small.
+But don’t accumulate giant lists of unengaged names.

 It’s also important to realize that a solid email strategy is the best way to develop customer lifetime value (LTV).
-This is the key to success in real, healthy growth in any brand, big or small.
+This is the key to real, healthy growth for any brand, big or small.
 You’ve probably heard it said that it’s more efficient to re-engage existing customers than to acquire new ones.
 Well, email marketing is the most intentional and efficient way to do just that.

-While communicating with your customers in order to grow LTV, you’ll likely find a core audience rise to the top.
-These are the names that are most active and engaged— the people who consistently open emails, click through to your site, and purchase more than once.
-If you treat them well, they will shift from being regular customers to raving fans.
-This is ecommerce gold.
-Your fans are your most important group of customers, and you can leverage this asset in several areas of your business to drive real sales.
+While communicating with your customers in an effort to grow LTV, you’ll likely find a core audience rise to the top.
+These are the names that are most active and engaged — the people who consistently open emails, click through to your site, and purchase more than once.

 4 Areas of Focus for a Strong Email Marketing Strategy